meshery/meshery/docs/pages/integrations/piraeus-datastore.md

   "DRBD-9 has great data replication efficiency.
 It provides synchronous,semi-synchronous and asynchronous replication schemes, and also supports RDMA for high-speed across-node connection.", "Supports 1/2/3 replica numbers for persistent volumes.
 Piraeus place the replicas intelligently across the nodes to balance the workload."
 ]
-howItWorks: Piraeus can run on all kinds of storage medium: RAID, SAN, NAS or EBS
+howItWorks: "Piraeus can run on all kinds of storage medium: RAID, SAN, NAS or EBS"
-howItWorksDetails: It deploys and scales out automatically within Kubernetes nodes.
-With Piraeus, Kubernetes workloads can now consume high performance local storage using the same volume APIs that app developers have become accustomed to.
+howItWorksDetails: "It deploys and scales out automatically within Kubernetes nodes.
+With Piraeus, Kubernetes workloads can now consume high performance local storage using the same volume APIs that app developers have become accustomed to."
 language: en
 list: include
 type: extensibility